-Many of the restrictions and inequalities imposed on people subject to UK immigration controls prevent people from meeting essential needs.
+Many of the restrictions and inequalities imposed on people subject to UK asylum and immigration controls prevent people from meeting essential needs.

 The result is that new impairments are created.
 Significant mental distress is so common among people seeking asylum as to be considered normal.
 And people with existing impairments are further disabled.